jsoma/designingviz/CONTRIBUTING.md

 ## Providing ideas

-Click 'Issues' up at the top of the page and add a new issue describing what you'd like added.
+Click [Issues](https://github.com/jsoma/designingviz/issues) up at the top of the page and add a new issue describing what you'd like to see added.
 Someone will hopefully hop onto it!

 ## Providing content